italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 {: #plug-config-attribute}
 ## Coherent Pluggable Configurations Attributes

-Referring to {{figure-plug-config}}, the coherent pluggables support a set of read-write attributes which are configurable.
+Referring to {{figure-plug-config}}, optical modules support a set of read-write attributes which are configurable.
 Example of such configuration attributes are output power, central frequency and operational-mode.
-Note that as discussed in {{plug-capabilities-attributes}}, since a coherent pluggable may support multiple operational-modes, as part of these configuration attributes, operator should configure which of these operational-mode is desired and should be functional.
+Note that as discussed in {{plug-capabilities-attributes}}, since optical modules may support multiple operational-modes, as part of these configuration attributes, operator should configure which of these operational-mode is desired and should be functional.

 ~~~~